 Delegate: Empower other allies to become accomplices as active bystanders by asking for assistance, finding a resource, or receiving help from a third party.
-Do your best to get yourself and the victim into more of a public place.
-If you observe a situation that appears to be an emergency, or someone's safety is in imminent danger, please call 9-1-1.
+Those involved should get the victim to a more public place.
+If a situation appears to be an emergency, or someone's safety is in imminent danger, call 9-1-1.